-Previous representatives of Ukravtodor, which serves as the underlying organization for the Agency, have been involved in high-profile corruption investigations.
-The Agency plans to establish an anti-corruption office at its headquarters and in the regions.
+Previous representatives of Ukravtodor, of which the agency is a constituent part, have been targeted in high-profile corruption investigations.
+The Agency plans to establish an anti-corruption office at its headquarters with branches in the regions.
 It also seeks international certification for anti-corruption measures.

-The Ministry of Reintegration of the Temporarily Occupied Territories of Ukraine is responsible for addressing the problems of internally displaced persons (IDPs), residents of frontline territories, and the restoration of liberated territories.
+The Ministry of Reintegration of the Temporarily Occupied Territories is responsible for addressing the problems of internally displaced persons (IDPs), residents of frontline territories, and the restoration of liberated territories.

-In June 2023, the Government introduced positions of deputy ministers for the restoration of regions, territories, and infrastructure in 8 ministries and 12 regional administrations.
+In June 2023, the Government introduced deputy minister positions for the restoration of regions, territories, and infrastructure in eight ministries and 12 regional administrations.

 3.5.
 Sectoral Planning, Project Initiation, and Implementation

-Ministries and other relevant agencies responsible for sector recovery are involved in developing recovery plans, organizing funding and public procurement, as well as overseeing project execution.
+Ministries and other agencies responsible for sector recovery develop recovery plans, organize funding and public procurement, and oversee project execution.
 Long-term reconstruction and reforms require the participation of virtually all branches of executive power.

-The institutional capacity of executive authorities, particularly in times of war, is insufficient.
-There is a shortage of certain professionals and competencies due to military mobilization, salary reductions, migration, and other factors.
-Another challenge is to overcome corrupt and unaccountable practices, as evidenced by recent high-profile corruption exposés in the Ministry of Defense and other executive bodies.Below are key institutions based on their overall role in the recovery processes.
+The institutional capacity of executive authorities in Ukraine, particularly in times of war, is insufficient.
+There is a shortage of certain workers in certain professions due to military mobilization, salary reductions, displacement, and other factors.
+Another challenge is to overcome corrupt and unaccountable practices, as evidenced by recent high-profile exposés of corruption in the Ministry of Defense and other executive bodies.
+Key institutions in the recovery processes are listed below.

-The Ministry of Economy is crucial in ensuring macroeconomic stability during recovery, implementing economic reforms and EU standards.
+The Ministry of Economy ensures macroeconomic stability during recovery, implements economic reforms in keeping with EU standards.
 It has the following transparency tools in place:

-Prozorro provides businesses access to public procurement and its control, reducing corruption risks.
-The World Bank recommends using Prozorro for reconstruction-related procurements.
-The government is working on adapting Prozorro for reconstruction purposes.
+Prozorro provides businesses access to public procurement and its control, which reduces corruption risks.
+The World Bank recommends using Prozorro for reconstruction-related procurements, and the government is working to adapt Prozorro for reconstruction purposes.

 Prozorro.Sale facilitates online auctions for property sales, privatization, and leasing.

-The Ministry of Finance of Ukraine is responsible, among other things, for managing public finances and financial control.
+The Ministry of Finance is responsible for, among other things, managing public finances and financial control.
 It has created a digital transparency tool called E-data, which includes the following web portals:

 Spending provides information on the use of state and local budget funds.
 Openbudget presents indicators and the status of budget execution at various levels.
 IFIs projects cover projects implemented with funds from international financial organizations.

-Ukraine’s Ministry of Digital Transformation plays a key role in implementing recovery efforts based on EU digital standards.
-It coordinates the work of eputy Heads for
+The Ministry of Digital Transformation plays a key role in implementing recovery efforts based on EU digital standards.
+It coordinates the work of deputy heads for

-Digital Transformation (CDTO) in each ministry, central and regional authorities.
+igital Transformation (CDTO) in each ministry, central and regional authorities.

-The Ministry of Digital Transformation ensures the operation of the Diia portal (a digital solution for administrative service provision and transparency).
-The portal also allows for reporting on damaged housing and receiving funding for its repair (e-Restoration).
+The Ministry of Digital Transformation maintains the Diia portal, a digital solution for administrative service provision and transparency.
+The portal also allows Ukrainians to reportdamage to their housing and to receive funding for its repair (e-Restoration).

-The Ministry of Environmental Protection and Natural Resources of Ukraine plays a key role in restoring ecosystems and implementing the European Green Deal policy.
+The Ministry of Environmental Protection and Natural Resources plays a key role in restoring ecosystems and implementing the European Green Deal policy.

-They have developed an EcoThreat app, which highlights the environmental consequences of the war and provides estimates of damages, currently amounting to UAH 1,948 billion as of May 2023.
+They have developed an EkoZahroza (EcoThreat) app, which highlights the environmental consequences of the war and provides estimates of damages, currently amounting to UAH 1,948 billion (approx. $52.8 million) as of May 2023.

-The National Economic Strategy until 2030 envisages synchronization with the European Green Deal, but a roadmap for this has not yet been developed.
+The National Economic Strategy through 2030 envisages synchronization with the European Green Deal, but a roadmap for this has not yet been developed.

-It is crucial to restore human resources and provide physical and psychological rehabilitation, as well as social adaptation for veterans.
-According to preliminary estimates by the Minister for Veterans’ Affairs, up to 5 million people are expected to be affected by veteran policies.
-The Ministry of Defense is responsible for rehabilitating military personnel, while the Ministry for Veterans’ Affairs and the Ministry of Social Policy are responsible for veterans.
+It is crucial to restore human resources and provide veterans with physical and psychological rehabilitation as well as social adaptation.
+According to preliminary estimates by the Minister for Veterans’ Affairs, up to 5 million people are expected to qualify as veterans.
+The Ministry of Defense is responsible for rehabilitating active military personnel, while the Ministry for Veterans’ Affairs and the Ministry of Social Policy are responsible for veterans.

 3.6.
 Planning and Implementing Local-Level Recovery Measures